 The US Army evaluated the Buffalo in Vietnam, but there were no further US orders.
 The Buffalos were passed on the Air Force in 1967 along with the Caribous, with the Air Force designating the Caribous "C-8A".
 They were used mostly in test and trials by other US government agencies -- see below.
 Apparently political pressure to "buy American" and USAF disinterest in the type played roles in not following up the initial evaluation buy.

-Canadian Forces -- the RCAF became a component of a unified Canadian military in 1968 -- obtained 15 DHC-5A machines, which were given the service designation of "CC-115"; they featured CT64-810-1 turboprops with 2,280 ekW (3,055 EHP) and payload increased to 6,280 kilograms (13,845 pounds).
+The RCAF -- actually only known as an element of the unified Canadian Force from 1968, though the RCAF name would be re-established in 2011 -- obtained 15 DHC-5A machines, which were given the service designation of "CC-115"; they featured CT64-810-1 turboprops with 2,280 ekW (3,055 EHP) and payload increased to 6,280 kilograms (13,845 pounds).
 At least part of the Canadian fleet was modified to a cargo / search and rescue (SAR) configuration -- it's not exactly clear what the SAR conversion entailed, the SAR machines only being visibly different in having bulged observation windows on the rear crew doors.

 One of the Canadian Buffalos, operating in UN colors, was shot down by a Syrian surface-to-air missile over Lebanon in 1974, killing all nine on board.
-At last report, the CC-115s were still in service, though the Canadian government has a requirement out for their replacement, with the fleet to be retired by 2015.
+At last report, the CC-115s were still in service, though in 2016 the Airbus C295W was selected as a replacement, with deliveries to be from 2019 into 2022.

 DE HAVILLAND CANADA DHC-5A CARIBOU: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 29.26 meters 96 feet wing area 87.8 sq_meters 912 sq_feet length* 24.08 meters 79 feet height 8.73 meters 28 feet 8 inches empty weight 10,505 kilograms 23,155 pounds MTO weight 18,600 kilograms 41,000 pounds max payload weight 4,820 kilograms 10,630 pounds max speed at altitude 435 KPH 270 MPH / 235 KT service ceiling 9,150 meters 30,000 feet range, max payload 815 kilometers 510 MI / 440 NMI _____________________ _________________ _______________________ * The original C-8A machines had no radar and were shorter.